 - Chase Bongirno, Toppan Merrill – Steering Committee Chair

 - Steven Huddart, The Pennsylvania State University, Smeal College of Business

 - Colin Johnson, Donnelley Financial Solutions

 - Angela McTere, Donnelley Financial Solutions

 - Robert Nehmer, Oakland University

-- Obtaining input through public exposure of its proposed guidance and validation rules for a sixty day period and incorporating the input, as appropriate, in the final approved guidance and validation rules.
+- Obtaining input through public exposure of proposed guidance and validation rules for a forty-five day period and incorporating the input, as appropriate, in the final approved guidance and validation rules.

 - Providing progress updates to SEC staff and input to FASB staff to aid in simplifying and improving the US GAAP Taxonomy.